-- Distillers paid more than $23 million in state and local barrel taxes alone in 2018 – a new record.
+- Distillers paid nearly $30 million in state and local barrel taxes alone in 2020 – a new record.
 Revenue funds local schools, libraries, and public safety.

 - Bourbon is revolutionizing Kentucky tourism and pouring much-needed revenue into local communities.
 Kentucky Bourbon Trail® visitors spend between $400 and $1,200 on average during their trip.
 More than 70% of visitors are from outside Kentucky.

 - Kentucky taxes Bourbon and spirits highest among all 532 manufacturing industries in the state.
 Nearly 60% of every bottle goes to taxes or fees, with seven different taxes on Bourbon – including an ad valorem tax each and every year on aging barrels.
 Kentucky’s spirits’ excise and wholesale tax rate is fifth highest in the country.
 28% of every dollar goes to taxes – beer pays 13%, wine pays 3%.